 During the third period of the Big Bang, the expansion rate of the universe reaches a point where it becomes stationary.

 After reactivating magnetic compensation, photons and neutrinos are no longer under such initial Coulomb repulsion and do not accelerate further.
-The speed of light becomes their limit.
+The speed of light becomes their ultimate limit.

 The Dutch Paradigm suggests that this fraction of electrical energy remains available for potential interference due to delayed magnetic compensation.
 This fraction of electric energy is for each entity represented by hf.